sinus-x/rubbergoddess/SECURITY.md

 We only support the latest [tag](https://github.com/sinus-x/rubbergoddess/tags).

 `devel` branch is considered highly unstable, contains bugs and is not meant to be used in production in any way.
-Things change and break -- daily.
+Things change and break.
+Our bot usually runs on the `devel` so we can test the code before it goes official.

 ## Reporting a Vulnerability